benmvp/slides/2016/rwreact/iso-react.md

 ([`node-supervisor`](https://github.com/petruisfan/node-supervisor))

 NOTES:
+- Once a node module is `require`d it’s “cached” for the lifetime of program execution (w/o hackery)
+- In order to see file updates, we needed to watch for changes and restart the server
 - Used the library `node-supervisor` for this
 - But when I modified a file the server would crash with an address-in-use error
 - As it turns out the problem was with `babel-node`.
 It didn't coexist well with `node-supervisor`